ABSTRACT REALITY vs. PANARAL Panoramic sensing, the parasympathetic nervous system, and the lower brain. See The Panara Systems for details.

 The tunnel vision of our human experiment has become a mad scientist who is still looking for reasons and safety through focused eyes.

-And it's all such a hopelessly pessimistic view of modern civilised man that it would be unmentionable, except for the solution that if we want safety, peace, and a feeling of wholeness and wholesomeness, then we need to learn how animals do it.
+And this is all such a hopelessly pessimistic view of modern civilised man that it would be unmentionable – except for the solution that if we want safety, peace, and a feeling of wholeness and wholesomeness, then we need to learn how animals do it.

-We desperately need short interruptions to the continuous mechanics of the ego and its projections.
-Short experiences of pure panaral receptivity to interrupt our habitual sense of ego, our subject-object consciousness, our making-thinking-knowing consciousness.
+We desperately need short interruptions to the continuous routine mechanics of the ego and its projections.
+Short experiences of pure panaral receptivity interrupting our habitual sense of ego, our subject-object consciousness, our thinking-knowing-doing consciousness.

-Panaral reality is a moment of being without the constraints of individuality or need for purpose.
-Without wanting to do anything except feel the satisfaction of being panaral and connected with the environment.
+Panaral reality is a moment of being without any need for individuality, identity or purpose.
+Without wanting to be or do anything except feel the satisfaction of being panaral and connected with the environment.

 We're not using all our basic and natural sensory abilities to experience and understand the world and our lives.

-It's been tried and tested by animals for billions of years – it is obviously part of a self-perpetuating and successful method to survive.
+It's been tried and tested by animals for billions of years – it is obviously part of a successful method to survive.
 Every animal uses it.
 Every animal except humans.

 Please continue with Solid Ground